turbot/steampipe-plugin-aws/docs/tables/aws_elasticache_parameter_group.md

 ```

-### Count of elasticache parameter groups in the undesired (for example redis5.0 and memcached1.5 is desired) family type.
+### List elasticache parameter groups in the undesired (for example, redis5.0 and memcached1.5 are desired) family types.

 ```sql
 select